microsoftgraph/msgraph-sdk-php-core/UPGRADING.md

 #### 2. Configure any other HTTP client
 ----------------------------------------
-Implement the `Microsoft\Graph\Http\HttpClientInterface` and pass your implementation to the `Graph` constructor
+Implement the `Microsoft\Graph\Http\HttpClientInterface` and pass your implementation to the `Graph` constructor.

 #### 3. Overwrite the HTTP client while making synchronous requests
 --------------------------------------------------------------------
-The SDK supports use of any PSR-18 compliant client for synchronous requests
+The SDK supports use of any PSR-18 compliant client for synchronous requests.

 ```php
 $customPsr18Client = new Psr18Client();